Health Insurance for Temporary Stays

 In Germany, health and long-term care insurance are mandatory for everyone.
 Proof of valid health insurance is also a prerequisite for obtaining a residence permit or visa.

-Because of this insurance obligation, the German health system is highly regulated by law.
+Due to the mandatory health insurance requirement, the German health system is highly regulated by law.
 Depending on your residence status, employment situation, and length of stay, the law defines which type of coverage applies to you.
-In some cases, you can choose between different insurance options — each with its own advantages and limitations.

 If you are staying in Germany temporarily — for up to five years — and are not subject to social insurance contributions, you can take out temporary health insurance, also known as Incoming Insurance.
 This type of Insurance can be arranged before entering Germany and is usually accepted by embassies and immigration offices as proof of health coverage for visa purposes.